DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/12-12 Allister Redesign Notes.md

 - Incorporate light armor pieces into his design to suggest he is prepared for physical confrontations
 	- NOT heavy metal armor pieces like how Zythomyra has.
 That'd be too much.
 - Maybe some light shoulder pads
+- Potentially more layers to his design to suggest added protection

 #### Armor Inspirations